-You deploy the identity router as a virtual appliance in your environment, which must meet the minimum software and hardware requirements for successful deployment.
+If you deploy the identity router as an on-premises virtual appliance using VMware or Microsoft Hyper-V, your virtualization environment must meet the minimum software and hardware requirements for successful deployment.

 Hardware requirements vary for each deployment.
 Consult with RSA to determine which hardware profile to use.
 The identity router image provided by RSA specifies the standard profile by default.

 |Hardware Component||Standard Profile (Image Default)||High Capacity Profile (if recommended by RSA)|

 |Network interface for VMware|| |